EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 ### Inference

 - Sales Overview: It was deduced that the sales decline in Year 2024 with N109,570 lower than the revenue for the year 2023.
-There are many factors that might have caused the decline in revenue, it can be that there was a change in customer taste, rise of competition and this has to be addressed by having sales promotion and avertisement to increase the revenue.
+In the last quarter of 2023, 3 products out of 6 were not purchased by the customers, these products include; Shirt, Hat an Shoes.
+Also in the last quarter in the year 2024, only hat and shoes were sold leaving Jacket, Shirt, Gloves and socks unsold.
+There are many factors that might have caused the decline in revenue, it can be that there was a change in customer taste, rise in competition and this has to be addressed by having sales promotion and avertisement to increase the revenue.

 - Top performing products: By using the exel & SQL, the product "Shoes" was considered to be the top performing product base on the total revenue it generated which is higher than the other products.

 - Regional Breakdown:
   1. East: In Year 2023, the total revenue generated was N393,945.
 However, there was a significant decline in 2024 with the  total revenue coming down to N91,980 representing 62% decrease.
-This decrease in revenue may suggest increase in competitors, difficulty in maintaining sales and/or market contraction.
+This decrease in revenue may suggest increase in competitors, difficulty in maintaining sales, economic conditions and/or market contraction.
 This indicate a potential area of concern which requires immediate attention.
+The company should attempt to increase sales & marketing techniques, reaching more customers, maintaining good relationship with the current and new customers, create special incentives, develop a public reputation for quality and expertise, offer discount, rebates and coupons, review the current prices of products among others.
   2. North: There was a notable increase in the total turnover from N143,960 in Year 2023 to N243,040 in Year 2024 with 26% increase.
 The company should invest more products in this region to better boost the total revenue.
   3. South: This region also performs well in generating revenue to the company.
 However, there was a slight decrease in revenue generated as decrease of N33,820 was recorded representing 4% decrease.
 This is not a major challenge but the reason for the drop in revenue have to be investigate so as to maintan/increase the revenue in a subsequent year.
   4. West: There is a significant increase in the revenue recorded in this region as N127,135 increase was recorded in between 2023 & 2024.
 It might be that the company is a monopoly.
 This need to be maintain for the region to keep on recording increase in revenue.